Dave Malloy: Career

 Ghost Quartet opened in October 2014 at the Bushwick Starr.
 After an extended sold out run, the piece transferred to the McKittrick Hotel, home of Sleep No More, and has since played in a number of cities, including Edinburgh, San Francisco, and Cambridge, where it won an Elliot Norton Award.
 The piece is a staged concept album, about love, death, and whiskey.
-This was followed by a stop at Youth Musical Theatre Company where he used to work as a pianist for their youth productions.
-He worked with playwright Krista Knight to write "Don't Stop Me: A New Musical", a "danceathon to the death" centered on the high school experience.
+This was followed by a high school musical, Don't Stop Me, a "dance-a-thon to the death" with book and co-lyrics by Krista Knight, produced by Youth Musical Theatre Company in Berkeley CA, where he worked as musical director from 2006–09.
 While the show was in performances, his next musical, Preludes, a piece about Rachmaninoff and hypnosis, premiered at Lincoln Center Theater in June 2015.

+Natasha, Pierre and the Great Comet of 1812 opened on Broadway at the Imperial Theatre in October 2016 with Josh Groban as Pierre.
+The show was nominated for twelve Tony Awards including Best Musical, Book, Score and Orchestration awards.
+Malloy reprised his role as Pierre multiple times throughout the run, and was the final Broadway Pierre.
+In 2022, the show was staged at Malloy's alma mater, Ohio University, the first American production since its departure from Broadway.

 Octet, a chamber choir musical written by Malloy and directed by Annie Tippe, ran at the Signature Theatre Company Residency 5 Theatre in New York City from April 30 to June 30, 2019.
 The show features an eight-part a cappella chamber choir and "explores addiction and nihilism within the messy context of 21st century technology" premiered in a limited run at the Signature Theatre Company in New York City.
 It is the first part of his Signature Residency, which will include three shows over the course of five years.

 Moby-Dick, a musical based on Herman Melville's Moby-Dick with book, music, lyrics, and orchestrations by Malloy and directed by Rachel Chavkin, ran at the American Repertory Theater from December 3, 2019, to January 12, 2020.
 The middle section of the show, titled Moby Dick, Part III: The Ballad of Pip was previewed at Joe's Pub back in March 2014.

+In 2021, he had a cameo in Lin-Manuel Miranda’s film adaptation of Jonathan Larson’s stage musical, Tick, Tick...
+Boom!.

+In September 2022 he wrote music and lyrics for Love Around the Block, a one night only musical event celebrating the opening of Hermés's new flagship store in NYC.